1975 NBA All-Star Game

 The 1975 NBA All-Star Game was an exhibition basketball game that was played on January 14, 1975, in Phoenix, Arizona at the Arizona Veterans Memorial Coliseum.
 It was the 25th edition of the event.
 The East won the game 108–102.
 The MVP of the game was Walt Frazier, who scored 30 points.

-Coaches: East: K.C.
-Jones, West: Al Attles.
+Coaches

+K.C.
+Jones, head coach of the Washington Bullets, qualified as the head coach of the Eastern All-Stars.
+Al Attles, head coach of the Golden State Warriors, qualified as the head coach of the Western All-Stars.